 Ways We Help

 We help people who feel sick or who need a physical exam.
 We help people stay healthy.
 We care for people who have life-long diseases like diabetes or high blood pressure.
 We help people find special medical care.
+We help people to recover from substance use disorders.
 We care for people of all ages, nationalities and income levels.

 Babies and Mothers

 We care for mothers and their babies before birth, during birth, and after birth.
 Before birth, mothers can choose to see a doctor or they can choose to join a Centering Pregnancy group to receive medical care, birth classes, and to form relationships with other mothers in the neighborhood.

 Our pregnancy care coordinator visits mothers in their homes to help with nutrition and breastfeeding and to offer emotional support.

 We help people with diseases that cannot be cured — diseases like diabetes, high cholesterol, and high blood pressure.
 Our nurses and educators help people develop healthy habits.
 We offer support groups where patients help each other.

 Sickness is often connected to family or money issues, or to feeling sad, afraid, angry, lonely, or depressed.
 We provide counseling to help with these problems.
 One of our counselors is psychologist, one is a clinician and two are licensed clinical social workers.

 Substance Use Disorders